Profile

 Office for Justice Initiatives

-Judge Richardson-Mendelson first joined the court system as a Court Attorney-Referee in Queens County Family Court, after representing clients in New York City Housing Court, Family Court, and Supreme Court.
-She later became a Family Court Judge in 2003, the Queens County Supervising Family Court Judge in 2008, and a year later, was elevated to Administrative Judge of all New York City Family Courts.
+Judge Richardson is currently an active Judge on the Court of Claims.
+She first joined the court system as a Court Attorney-Referee in Queens County Family Court after representing clients in New York City Housing Court, Family Court, and Supreme Court.
+Judge Richardson became a Family Court Judge in 2003, the Queens County Supervising Family Court Judge in 2008, and the Administrative Judge of all New York City Family Courts in 2009.